ryan-schreiber-resume-projects/.github/profile/README.md

 # Ryan Schreiber's Resume Projects

 Welcome to my portfolio page!
 Most of my employed work is either proprietary or depends on proprietary data, so this is a collection of simple projects to give a sample of tools and experience I had developed professionally.
-I will also target

 ### 1. [Airflow Showcase](https://github.com/ryan-schreiber-resume-projects/airflow-baseball-teams)
 Multi-tool project showcasing some basic Airflow dags, infrastructure as code, and ETL with PySpark with data for baseball teams.